filterpaper/qmk_userspace/readme.md

 This code iterates over every row and column on a per-key RGB keyboard, searching for keys on the layer that have been configured (not `KC_TRANS`) and lighting the corresponding index location.
 It is set to activate on layers other than the default.

 ## KB2040 NeoPixel
-The NeoPixel LED can be enabled for RGB Matrix with the following settings:
+The controller's NeoPixel LED can be enabled for RGB Matrix with the following settings:

 `rules.mk`
 ```c